Blog

 Wrap Up

 Amazon ACoS is one of the most important metrics to keep in mind when designing an Ad campaign on Amazon Advertising.
-By setting from the start your Break-Even ACoS and Target ACoS, you can practically ensure your campaign’s success.
+By setting your Break-Even ACoS and Target ACoS from the start, you can practically ensure your campaign’s success.
 However, as easy as it is to create and run a campaign, it can be just as hard to do so properly—and profitably.

 Remember that your job is to create a killer product.
 It is our job to promote it on the world’s biggest online store.
 So, why not focus on what you do best and let us handle the rest?
 You’ll be glad you did.